Welcome.

-In February, I wrote about discovering I lived in a mixed reality.
+Become a Fellow ObserverA little while ago, I wrote about discovering I lived in a mixed reality.
 My virtual world was formed by my religion, The Church of Jesus Christ of Latter-day Saints.
 It mapped neatly onto my other world, a reality shaped by the 1990s economic boom and suburban cul-de-sacs.
 Both realities promised that authority could bind me to heaven.

-The answer to both questions include Peter Thiel, Marc Andreessen, The Creator Economy, Cryptocurrency, JD Forking Vance, and an apocalyptic cult.
+So imagine my incredible dismay when realized that by writing on Substack, I was participating in another worldbuilding scheme promising networked salvation.
+What was the scheme?
+And how do I think Substack is involved?
+The answer includes Peter Thiel, Marc Andreessen, the Creator Economy, Cryptocurrency, JD Forking Vance, and an apocalyptic cult.
 (Not the one you think!)

 Related Reading